 - Lack of learning agility

-It is important to help people pinpoint specific triggers leading to limiting behaviours associated with overused talents, so they are more conscious of these underlying causes.
-By raising awareness of these triggers and how to replace unproductive habits with more effective ones, you can empower people to use their talents and skills more effectively.
+It is important to help people pinpoint specific triggers leading to limiting behaviours associated with overused talents and strengths, so they are more conscious of these underlying causes.
+By raising awareness of these triggers and how to replace unproductive habits with more effective ones, you can empower people to use their talents, strengths and skills more effectively.

-Why is it so important to tackle overused talents?
+Why is it so important to tackle overused talents and strengths?

-There are numerous benefits that arise when employees are more aware of their overused talents.
+There are numerous benefits that arise when employees are more aware of their overused talents and strengths.
 Some of the most important include:

-- When people are more aware of limiting behaviours associated with overused talents, they are empowered and motivated to improve their performance.
-They recognise that what they may have seen as fundamental character flaws or weaknesses are their natural talents that are being used ineffectively.
+- When people are more aware of limiting behaviours associated with overused talents and strengths, they are empowered and motivated to improve their performance.
+They recognise that what they may have seen as fundamental character flaws or weaknesses are their natural talents or strengths that are being used ineffectively.
 This results in a more positive and open approach to learning and growth, giving rise to deeper and more meaningful changes in their behaviour.

-- People are more open to constructive and critical feedback when it is framed in the ‘language’ of overused talents.
+- People are more open to constructive and critical feedback when it is framed in the ‘language’ of overused talents and strengths.
 Tough feedback about weaknesses can elicit a whole range of defensive responses, especially from perfectionists and people with strong egos.
 I am not suggesting that conversations should be dishonest or should never broach the topic of weaker areas.
-However, as research has shown, the reality is that many examples or poor performance stem from overused talents.
+However, as research has shown, the reality is that many examples or poor performance stem from overused talents and strengths.

-The first step in managing and mitigating overused talents is to raise awareness of the limiting behaviours and impact of these, for the person, their team, and the organization.
-As a starting point, we typically encourage people to assess their talents and overused talents using a scientifically validated talent assessment like TalentPredix™ which can pinpoint specific behaviours that are most likely to limit effective performance.
-Once people have a good understanding of their talents and associated limiting behaviours, they can become more intentional and conscious about using their talents more selectively and effectively.
+The first step in managing and mitigating overused talents and strengths is to raise awareness of the limiting behaviours and impact of these, for the person, their team, and the organization.
+As a starting point, we typically encourage people to assess their talents and overused talents and strengths using a scientifically validated talent assessment like TalentPredix™ which can pinpoint specific behaviours that are most likely to limit effective performance.
+Once people have a good understanding of their talents and associated limiting behaviours, they can become more intentional and conscious about using them more selectively and effectively.

-Matching your talents to the needs of the situation
+Matching your talents and strengths to the needs of the situation

 At TalentPredix™, we have found that for talents to be fully optimized and regarded as “strengths”, people need to develop the skill and adaptability to use their talents effectively across a range of situations.
 This can be expressed as: